xddxdd/blog/source/_posts/en/article/modify-computer/laptop-muxed-nvidia-passthrough.lantian/index.md

 That's why we're ignoring GVT-g and focusing on the NVIDIA GPU in this guide.

+## (2023-05) About Intel SR-IOV Virtual GPUs

+11th-Gen and later Intel integrated graphics support another form of virtualization: SR-IOV.
+Intel has [officially released the source code to the kernel module with SR-IOV](https://github.com/intel/linux-intel-lts/tree/lts-v5.15.49-adl-linux-220826T092047Z/drivers/gpu/drm/i915), but it isn't merged into Linux mainline as of now.
+[There's a third party project that ports the code into a DKMS module](https://github.com/strongtz/i915-sriov-dkms), but success rate is not high according to reports in Issues section.
+I tried it with my i7-11800H and didn't succeed.
+Therefore, this time we will not try SR-IOV on Intel GPUs.

 # Steps

 ## Stop Host OS from Tampering with NVIDIA GPU

-> Most of the content is the same as [my post last year](/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/).
+> Most of the content is the same as [my post in 2021](/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/).

 The NVIDIA driver on the Host OS will hold control of the dGPU, and stop VM from using it.
 Therefore you need to replace the driver with `vfio-pci`, built solely for PCIe passthrough.